ddxfish/krempo/README.md

 To be brief, you get a new blank Ubuntu 20.04.1 VPS and run this script on it as root to have a fully set up LAMP server, and optionally a full Wordpress install.
 It asks you some questions but nothing difficult.
-Today is 9-8-2020.<br>
+Get your notepad ready, you will have to make up a few passwords and keep track of them.
 <br>

 # krempo - automatic LAMP setup